 I encourage you to be an active participant in your child's school experience.
-There will be opportunities to volunteer in the classroom at school events.
+There will be opportunities to volunteer in the classroom throughout the school year.
 Your participation is one of the main components that make our preschool and kindergarten outstanding!
 Please recognize your child's accomplishments when they bring work home and remember that we celebrate the process of learning rather than the finished products.
 It is amazing to see the growth your child will achieve throughout the year.

-This handbook contains policies, procedures, and other useful information designed to make your time at SUMC Preschool & Kindergarten enjoyable.
+This handbook contains policies, procedures, and other useful information designed to make your child's time at SCC Preschool & Kindergarten enjoyable.
 Please feel free to contact me at any time with questions or concerns.
 My door is always open.

-All of us at SUMC Preschool & Kindergarten are looking forward to a wonderful year getting to know you.
+All of us at SCC Preschool & Kindergarten are looking forward to a wonderful year getting to know you.
 We cannot wait to see all that God has in store for our students this year.

-Blessings Always, Kathy Noel, Director
+Blessings,

+Monique Banks-Nash, Director